Holloman Air Force Base: 49th Tactical Fighter Wing

+18 F-117 at Holloman, 1992.

 From 1991 to 1993, the 49th underwent a number of transitions.
 On 1 October 1991, the 49th was redesignated the 49th Fighter Wing as part of an Air Force wide redesignation of units.

 On 1 November 1991, the 7th Fighter Squadron ceased F-15 operations, performing a Lead-In Fighter Training (LIFT) mission with Northrop AT-38B Talons, preparing for the transition to the Lockheed F-117A Nighthawk. during most of 1992.

 On 1 June 1992, the 8th Fighter Squadron ceased F-15 operations and started flying AT-38B LIFT missions.

 The 9th Fighter Squadron ceased F-15 operations on 5 June 1992 and received F-4E aircraft from the 20th Fighter Squadron from the closing George AFB California as the Fighter Training Unit for the German Air Force.

 The last F-15 departed Holloman 5 June 1992, ending 14 years of Eagle operations.

 On 9 May 1992, four Lockheed F-117A Nighthawk stealth fighters from the Tonopah Test Range Airport Nevada, arrived at Holloman.
 The 37th Tactical Fighter Wing at Tonopah was inactivated with the transfer of the last F-117s to Holloman on 8 July 1992.

 F-117s were initially assigned to the following squadrons: